CodingSancho/CodingSancho/README.md

 # Viktor Lantos

-Product engineer with 4+ years of experience building web applications.
-Currently expanding into DevOps and cloud infrastructure.
+Product engineer with 4+ years of experience.

 Open to new opportunities · Berlin, Germany